catalystneuro/dandi_s3_log_parser/README.md

 This step reduces the total file sizes from step (1) even further by reducing repeated object keys, though it does create a large number of small files.

-In summer of 2024, this brought 170 GB of reduced logs down to less than 80 GB (20 GB of `blobs` spread across 253,676 files and 60 GB of `zarr` spread across 4,775 files).
+In the summer of 2024, this brought 170 GB of reduced logs down to less than 80 GB (20 GB of `blobs` spread across 253,676 files and 60 GB of `zarr` spread across 4,775 files).

 ### 3. **Mapping**

 The final step, which should be run periodically to keep the desired usage logs per Dandiset up to date, is to scan through all currently known Dandisets and their versions, mapping the asset blob IDs to their filenames and generating the most recently parsed usage logs that can be shared publicly.

-In summer of 2024, this brought 80 GB of binned logs down to around 20 GB of Dandiset logs.
+In the summer of 2024, this brought 80 GB of binned logs down to around 20 GB of Dandiset logs.